couchbaselabs/mca-java-sample/README.md

-# Couchbase Webinar
+# Couchbase xDCR Sample Project

-This project is meant to demonstrate High Available (HA) and Multi-Datacenter (MD) Failover
+This project makes use of the

 Installation
 * Java 6 or higher